behdaad/SNPArchitecture/README.md

 SNPArchitecture provides:

-- **An scaleable architecture.** This architecture has proven to scale to tens of engineers working on the same codebase and apps with 50+ Scenes already in production.
+- **An scalable architecture.** This architecture has proven to scale to tens of engineers working on the same codebase and apps with 50+ Scenes already in production.

 - **Testability using protocol-oriented design.** It enables dependency injection, which in turn enables testing each class in isolation, since every dependency is autmatically mocked with easy to provide stubs using [SwiftyMocky](https://github.com/MakeAWishFoundation/SwiftyMocky).